 What do we believe about fertility treatments and in vitro fertilization?

 As Catholics, we believe that marriage is both unitive (man and woman becoming "one body" Genesis 2:24) and procreative ("be fertile and multiply" Genesis 1:28) as is seen from the first marriage between Adam and Eve.
 We believe that these are essential aspects of a marriage and that removing one is harmful to the other.
 If we separate unity and procreation, then having children is seen as a goal separate from the marriage.
-It can reduce how parents perceive the dignity of the life of their child as their child is a commodity that they "bought" (I need to have a child vs. I want to work with my spouse in cooperation with God to create a new life).
-We do believe that all children created through infertility treatments are full human persons, loved by God and with whom God has given a unique and immortal soul; the issue is if the means of procreation respected the dignity of the child.
+It can reduce how parents perceive the dignity of the life of their child as their child is a commodity that they "bought" (I need to have a child and will do whatever it takes to get one vs. I want to work with my spouse in cooperation with God to create a new life).
+We do believe that all children created through infertility treatments are full human persons, loved by God and with whom God has given a unique and immortal soul; the issue (for us) is if the means of procreation respected the dignity of the child.

 We believe that the use of donors (sperm, egg, and embryos) and surrogates violates the integrity of a marriage by adding an additional person into the procreation process.
 Mothers, fathers, or both end-up relinquishing part of their parental roles to another person.
 In addition, fertility clinics may disrespect the dignity of the men and women who donate to them by paying more to people with certain characteristics or by damaging the donor's own ability to have children.